KimberlyWolf/katacoda-scenarios/README.md

 [![](http://shields.katacoda.com/katacoda/kimberlywolf/count.svg)](https://www.katacoda.com/kimberlywolf "Get your profile on Katacoda.com")

-### NOTE:

-When creating and pushing files to GitHub, using "git push origin" does NOT create or update the program on Katacoda.
-I am not sure why that happens!
-Using "git push" is the only way to combat that.
-I am not sure if this effects creating branches or not.
-Testing that has been done in a separate repo shows that creating a branch and using "git push origin -*branch name*-" does NOT add it to Katacoda.

--Kim

 ## Project Overview

 In this project, we have created a basic tutorial in Katacoda.
 In this repo however, it includes several "test files" that were meant as a template for